toolboc/psx-pi-smbshare/README.md

 * USB Drives are available on the SMB Share @ `\\SMBSHARE\share\USB\<Filesystem Label>_<Partition>`

+## Forwarding Active FTP session to a connected device
+Assuming your console / device has and ip of 192.168.2.2, you may run the following script to forward an Active FTP session:

+        sudo iptables -t nat -A PREROUTING -p tcp --dport 21 -j DNAT --to-destination 192.168.2.2:21 sudo modprobe ip_nat_ftp ports=21

 ## Configuring for use with MultiMAN on PS3

 ** Prequisites **